Table of Contents:

 Virtually all the internal organs can be affected by disease, some more commonly than others.
 Internal abscesses, granulomas and cysts are seen in snakes and if large enough will be detected directly by owners or veterinarians.
 Entire organs or tissues may also enlarge enough to be physically detected as an internal mass.
 Enlargement may be due to bacterial, viral or metabolic conditions.
 Tumors or cancer are also not unusual in snakes.
 These have been recognized in the skin, muscles, liver, kidney, reproductive tract, bone and eye, among many other sites.

-In most instances, when presented with a snake with a lump, your veterinarian will follow a sequence of steps, which should allow him to arrive at a diagnosis.
+In most instances, when presented with a snake with a lump, your veterinarian will follow a sequence of steps, which should allow them to arrive at a diagnosis.
+These may include:

-- History and physical.
-First he will take a history, to understand the background of both the lump and the snake.
-He will also question you as to the snake’s diet and environment, with particular attention to the temperature and humidity.
-Then he will perform a physical examination.
+- Medical History Review and Physical: First your vet will ask some questions to understand the background of both the lump and the snake.
+They will also question you as to the snake’s diet and environment, with particular attention to the temperature and humidity.
+Then they will perform a physical examination.
 In some cases this will be enough for your veterinarian to be able to make recommendations or to prescribe treatment.
-In most cases, he will prefer to have more information.

-- Bacterial or fungal culture.
-In the case of skin lumps, infection is often suspected, and your veterinarian may take a sample of the lump contents to assess the infectious agent and to choose the best treatment.
+- Bacterial or Fungal Cultures: In the case of skin lumps, infection is often suspected, and your veterinarian may take a sample of the lump contents to assess the infectious agent and to choose the best treatment.

 It is not unusual to find a lump on a pet snake.
 Changes in your pet’s body, which manifest as lumps, either on the skin or within the body are seldom normal.
 Regular inspection and careful handling of your pet snake will allow you to detect these changes as early as possible.
 The causes of masses or lumps are many and varied but are always worth being examined by a reptile veterinarian, because a number of conditions, some serious and some not, can appear the same at first glance.